sut-ai/notes/notebooks/1_intelligent_agents_fall_2021/index.md

 # Properties of task environments

 #### Types of environment
-we can categorize an environment in many ways, you will find some of the most important ones listed below.
+We can categorize an environment in many ways, you will find some of the most important ones listed below.

 <ul>
-  <li><b>Fully observable or partially observable</b> (Do the agent sensors give access to the complete state of the environment at each time?)</li>
+  <li><b>Fully observable or partially observable</b> (Do the agent sensor's give access to the complete state of the environment at each time?)</li>
     <ul>
         <li>We say an environment is fully observable if an agent has access to the complete state of the environment at each time.</li>
         <li>If an agent doesn't know the complete state of the environment we say the environment is partially observable.</li>